 Before We Start

-If you don’t have a CenturyLink Cloud account yet, head over to our website and sign up for a free trial.
+If you don’t have a CenturyLink Cloud account yet, head over to our website and activate an account.
 You’ll need it to access CenturyLink Cloud Compute servers and other services.

 You will also need a Cedexis Portal account.
 Visit the Cedexis Portal new account page and create one.
 You will need this to set up a new Openmix load balancer.